Phyllidia sp. #1

 exposed locations at depths of 6-24 m (20-79 ft).
 It may feed on a burnt-orange sponge.

-Big Island, Maui, Molokai and Oahu.
+Big Island, Maui, Molokai, Oahu and Kauai.

 formerly placed in the genus Fryeria